rosed2/Workout-Planner/DEVELOPMENT.md

 ## Week 4
 1. *4-26-19* Organize code, create helper methods, get rid of magic numbers
 1. *4-26-19* Added feature to delete exercises from an existing workout plan
+1. *4-26-19* Added feature to add exercises to existing workout plan
 1. *4-26-19* Added feature to delete workout plan from the library
 1. *4-27-19* Get rid of more magic numbers